 ExpressRoute connectivity models

-You can create a connection between your on-premises network and the Microsoft cloud in three different ways, CloudExchange Co-location, Point-to-point Ethernet Connection, and Any-to-any (IPVPN) Connection.
-Connectivity providers can offer one or more connectivity models.
+You can create a connection between your on-premises network and the Microsoft cloud in four different ways, CloudExchange Co-location, Point-to-point Ethernet Connection, Any-to-any (IPVPN) Connection, and ExpressRoute Direct.
+Connectivity providers may offer one or more connectivity models.
 You can work with your connectivity provider to pick the model that works best for you.

 Co-located at a cloud exchange

-If you are co-located in a facility with a cloud exchange, you can order virtual cross-connections to the Microsoft cloud through the co-location provider’s Ethernet exchange.
+If you're co-located in a facility with a cloud exchange, you can order virtual cross-connections to the Microsoft cloud through the co-location provider’s Ethernet exchange.
 Co-location providers can offer either Layer 2 cross-connections, or managed Layer 3 cross-connections between your infrastructure in the co-location facility and the Microsoft cloud.

 Point-to-point Ethernet connections